Egyras/HeishaMon/README.md

 Below you can find some technical details about the project.
 How to build your own cables.
 How to build your own PCB etc.

 ## Connection details:
-Communication can be established thru one of the two sockets: CN-CNT or CN-NMODE, which are hardwired/shortcut, so there is no possibility to use them both at the same time for more then one device (except sniffing). \
+Communication can be established thru one of the two sockets: CN-CNT or CN-NMODE, which are hardwired/shortcut, so there is no possibility to use them both at the same time for more then one device.
+So it is not possible to use HeishaMon and the original Panasonic Cloud module together as an active device.
+It is however possible to put HeishaMon on "Listen Only" mode which will allow HeishaMon and the original Panasonic Cloud module to co-exist.
+The only downside to this is that HeishaMon is unable to send commands and use the optional PCB option.\
 Communication parameters: TTL 5V UART 9600,8,E,1  \
  \
 CN-CNT Pin-out (from top to bottom) \